Distributed Information Bottleneck Theory for Multi-Modal Task-Aware Semantic Communication: Backgrounds and Preliminaries

 The Tishby's information bottleneck (IB) is first proposed in \cite{tishby2000information}.
 It is grounded in RD theory \cite{goldfeld2020information}.
 Unlike the data reconstruction emphasized by the RD-based lossy compression, IB focuses on recovering the hidden meaning or semantics in the data under a rate limit.
 In which the meaning is introduced as a relevant hidden variable according to the raw data.
 It extracts the relevant information of targets (meaning) from raw signals to yield representations that are minimally informative about raw signals and maximally informative about targets, in which the informativeness is measured by MI.
 The current work \cite{zaidi2020information} indicates that IB is essentially a remote source coding problem in which the distortion is measured under logarithmic.

-Slepian-Wolf's theorem \cite{1055037} indicates that distributed coding can achieve the joint coding rate of correlated memoryless sources.
 Work \cite{aguerri2019distributed} extends IB theory to distributed scenarios as DIB, which involve multiple transmitters and a receiver.
 This extension is rigorous, which follows the classical result \cite{1055037, 6651793} to characterize the optimal rate-relevance tradeoff region.
 IB-based coding can be implemented efficiently.
-The paper \cite{deepvib} establishes the deep variational IB (VIB), which utilizes variational techniques and deep learning-based parameterization schemes to achieve IB.
+The work \cite{deepvib} establishes the deep variational IB (VIB), which utilizes variational techniques and deep learning-based parameterization schemes to achieve IB.
 By applying the powerful gradient backpropagation in the learning paradigm, the feasibility of IB has been greatly enhanced.
-This also illustrates that leveraging DIB to establish multi-modal multi-task SemCom systems is promising: it is theoretically grounded in information theory and can also be efficiently implemented by DL.
+This also illustrates that leveraging DIB to establish multi-modal multi-task semantic communication systems is promising: it is theoretically grounded in information theory and can be efficiently implemented by DL.